daveism/ncgis-talk-2017-resources/github.md

 You have no budget.

 ## Assumption
-This assumes you either have an account or have the ability to create an account to [ArcGIS Online](https://www.arcgis.com) and [GitHub](https://github.com/).
+This assumes you either have an account or have the ability to create an account to [ArcGIS Online](https://www.arcgis.com) and :octocat: [GitHub](https://github.com/).
 Both of whic can be free.

 ## What we will do
 - [Geting Started](GitHub_resources.md)